The Choir sings Ralph Vaughan Williams’ “O Clap Your Hands” in concert, May 20, 2011.

-The Advent Choir singing the Magnificat from Howells’ Gloucester Service.
+The Advent Choir singing the Gloria from Desprez’s Missa de Beata Virgine.

 The Parish Choir, volunteers drawn from the Advent community, sings at the 9am Mass on Sundays from late September through Trinity Sunday, Christmas Day, Epiphany, and the Feast of the Ascension, among other dates.

 9:00 Music Schedule